leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 - **Filename & checksum:** `depth_transformer_ordinal.onnx` (and
   `depth_mlp_log.onnx` fallback) with SHA-256 recorded and verified at load.
+- **Tokenizer artefacts:** `tokenizer.json`, `vocab.txt`/`merges.txt`, or
+  `spiece.model` hashes are pinned alongside the model.
+Provider start-up recomputes SHA-256 digests for each artefact and fails closed on mismatch.
 - **Versioning:** semantic version in ONNX metadata; minor for calibration changes, patch for weight updates without interface changes, major for I/O shape changes.